^

 Clinical examination

-Clinical examination subject patients with all clinical forms of disease.
-When professional orientation of patients should take into account the contraindications of professions associated with prolonged and excessive emotional stress, contact with inhalants (perfumery, pharmaceutical, chemical, confectionery production), mechanical and chemical irritants (textile, fur enterprises, hairdressing), strong physical effects (noise, cooling).
+Patients with all clinical forms of diseases are subject to medical examination.
+When vocational guidance of patients, it is necessary to take into account contraindications for professions associated with prolonged and excessive emotional stress, contact with inhalants (perfume, pharmaceutical, chemical, confectionery production), mechanical and chemical irritants (textile, fur enterprises, hairdressers), strong physical impacts (noise, cooling).

 More information of the treatment